developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 #### Required setting:

-Using voice input requires the setting below in the [&lt;asrenabled&gt; tag](../configreference/#asrenabled) of the EB app's `Config.xml` file:
+Using voice input requires the [&lt;asrenabled&gt; tag](../configreference/#asrenabled) in the EB app's `Config.xml` file to be configured as follows:

 	:::xml
 	<asrenabled value="1"/>

 ### Keyboard Input
-Mapping a keyboard to a field invokes that keyboard when the field gains focus.
+**Mapping a keyboard to a field** invokes that keyboard when the field gains focus.
 Mappings can be for any keyboard, numerical or emoji keypad or layout available on the device, including custom key layouts created with Zebra's [Enterprise Keyboard Designer](/ekd) tool.
 The function also can be configured to cause a keyboard to be hidden (disabled), if desired.

 <img alt="" style="height:219px" src="eb26-07.png"/>
 _Click image to enlarge; ESC to exit_.